 Dogs can be omnivores, while cats are strictly carnivores.
 Cats cannot produce certain essential amino acids which they obtain through diet.
 Those are only available in meat or fish proteins—the two most necessary are taurine and arginine.

-Taurine is good for eye, skin, and heart health.
+Taurine is good for the eye, skin, and heart health.
 Arginine is needed to produce ornithine, which binds to ammonia to make it non-toxic to the body.

 On the other hand, canines prefer a carnivorous diet, but they can digest and reap the benefits of plant material better than cats can.
 Dogs can survive only on plant material.
 With some precautions, you can put your dog on a vegan diet.
 But most vets do not advise a cat to be on a vegan diet.
 Canines can survive for long periods without food, thanks to their ability to burn fat reserves for energy.
 On the other hand, felines use non-fatty tissues that lead to illness.
 They are prone to a life-threatening disease known as hepatic lipidosis.